-7.2 Message Creation
+8.2 Message Creation

 javax.mail.Message is an abstract class which implements the Part interface.
-Therefore; to create a message object, we select a message subclass that implements the appropriate format and transport protocol for the message.
+Therefore; to create a message object, select a message subclass that implements the appropriate format and transport protocol intended for that message.

-For example; to create a Mime message, a client uses the javax.mail.internet.MimeMessage class:
+For example; to create a Mime message, a JavaMail client instantiates an empty javax.mail.internet.MimeMessage object:

-'''

 Message msg = new MimeMessage();

-'''